visciang/mbs/docs/getting-started.md

 ![Alt text](graph.svg)

 Now, we can build only a subset of the components, for instance `c_native_binary`.
-If you check the deps graph you will see it depends on `c_shared_library` that depends on `c_shared_sub_library`, and they all depends on the `toolchain-build-cmake`.
+If we check the deps graph you will see it depends on `c_shared_library` that depends on `c_shared_sub_library`, and they all depends on the `toolchain-build-cmake`.

-Alternativelly, you can see the dependency tree also in the CLI:
+Alternativelly, we can see the dependency tree also in the CLI:

 ```sh
 mbs build tree c_native_binary